Menu

 Oftentimes these mistakes occur when medical personnel cut corners, don’t follow the correct procedures, or simply miss something.

-As a wrongful death lawyer Cleveland OH residents trust from Mishkind Kulwicki Law Co., L.P.A. knows, when an illness goes from bad to worse despite medical intervention, that means something may have gone gravely wrong.
+As our Ohio wrongful death attorney residents trust from Mishkind Kulwicki Law Co., L.P.A. knows, when an illness goes from bad to worse despite medical intervention, that means something may have gone gravely wrong.
 What do you do if you suspect that the doctor is to blame for your declining health rather than fate’s roll of the dice?
 When can you consider an accident or mistake the gross negligence of an incompetent doctor?
 Continue reading for five ways doctors might cause medical malpractice.

 Misdiagnosis